Dedicated to the memory of Janice Mary Wybourn (1944-2022), artist and fellow traveller,

 Fig. 1: Now, this is a Big Rock!
-Its formal name is the Bleasdell Boulder.
+Its formal name today is the Bleasdell Boulder, though it has also been known widely as the Glen Miller Rock.
 A glacial erratic, composed largely of marble, the massive rock is conspicuously out of place in the limestone plain of the Lower Trent.
 In 1997, the land on which the Boulder sits was purchased by local conservationists Paul and Maria Heissler.
-Thery set up the Bleadale Boulder Preservation Corporation to ensure conservation of the property and its boulder, clearly a site of special scientific interest.
+They set up the Bleasdell Boulder Preservation Corporation to ensure conservation of the property and its boulder, clearly a site of special scientific interest.
 This photograph is a view of the Boulder in October 2005.
 By that time, a wealth of information was available on signs around the rock, since regional and provincial authorities had shown a strong interest in this local attraction.
 The Lower Trent Regional Conservation Authority now administers the big rock, the short trail leading to it, and the land upon which it sits.
 The Ontario Geological Survey was involved in describing it and deducing its probable source.
 The official signage, and other sources, are used to briefly explain the boulder in this short article.

 "Rock of the Month # 249, posted for March 2022" ---